oceanboy-3141/Token-game-1/README.md

 - **Encoding**: Uses `o200k_base` (OpenAI's latest tokenizer)
 - **Token Distance**: Calculated as absolute difference between token IDs
 - **Single Tokens**: Game focuses on words that tokenize to single tokens
-- **Word List**: Curated list of common words good for synonyms
+- **Word List**: Curated list of common words good for semantic relationships

 ## 📈 Research Applications

 This data helps answer:
-- Do synonyms cluster in token ID space?
+- Do semantically similar words cluster in token ID space?
 - How does human intuition align with tokenization similarity?
 - What patterns exist in semantic token relationships?
 - Can token distance predict semantic similarity?